 *Research Roundtable participants will be able to hear about the current conversations about B Corps from a fantastic slate of speakers, panellists, and manuscript authors, partake in discussions and debates, and build connections with fellow researchers and practitioners in an amicable and supportive setting.

 *The virtual meeting experience on the SCOOCS (www. scoocs.co) platform and Zoom will be similar to that of the 2021 Academy of Management Annual Meeting.
 SCOOCS has provided service for the 2021 Alliance for Research on Corporate Sustainability (ARCS) Research Conference and the 2021 Network for Business Sustainability (NBS) Sustainability Centres Community (SCC) Workshop, among many other events.

-I have reviewed manuscripts for the Academy of Management Discoveries (a total of 4), Business Ethics, the Environment & Responsibility (1), Corporate Social Responsibility and Environmental Management (2), European Journal of Women's Studies (1), Journal of Business Ethics (1), Journal of Business Venturing (4), Journal of Management (1), Journal of Management Studies (2), Organization Studies (1), Organization & Environment (3), Strategic Organization (3), Review of Managerial Science (1), and University of Toronto Press (1).
+On a range of theoretical themes, research settings, and methods, I have reviewed manuscripts for the Academy of Management Discoveries (a total of 4), Academy of Management Review (1), Business Ethics, the Environment & Responsibility (1), Corporate Social Responsibility and Environmental Management (2), European Journal of Women's Studies (1), Journal of Business Ethics (2), Journal of Business Venturing (4), Journal of Management (1), Journal of Management Studies (2), Management and Organization Review (1), Organization Studies (1), Organization & Environment (3), Strategic Organization (4), Review of Managerial Science (1), and University of Toronto Press (1).